Flood Risk and Catchment Process

 (ie multiple minor interventions yielding beneficial downstream flows)

 Increasing levels of upstream intervention are thereby tested for impact on the downstream hydrograph.
 The most attenuated hydrograph of the above illustration is indicative of the ‘multi-measure’ effect of ambitious (five measures per km2) course adaptations within the watershed perimeter.
 Such adaptation is sometimes described generically as ‘Slow-the-Flow’.
-In ‘RAS-Flood’ virtual case-study, watercourses are constrained initially at infrastructure-crossings and other hydraulically optimal locations to boost riparian ‘blue-green’ storage – (this for community benefit, always assuming consent and with overbank ‘ponding’ created ONLY during extreme rainfall).
+In ‘RAS-Flood’ virtual case-study, watercourses are constrained initially at infrastructure-crossings and other hydraulically optimal locations to boost riparian ‘blue-green’ storage – (this for community benefit, always assuming consent and with overbank ‘ponding’ increased ONLY during extreme rainfall).
 The calibration event for the flow modelling exercise illustrated on this page is the 25mm Mid-Wales rainfall (from 06.30-07.30 am on 27 May 2018) on a 40 sq km tributary of the River Severn.

 Essential “RAS-Flood” components are free to download and implement